arnavgautam/TreeHacks2015/HOLs/HOL-Windows8AndMobileServices/HOL.md

 <a name="Exercise3" />
 ## Exercise 3: Adding Auth to Your App and Services ##

-This exercise shows how to authenticate users in Windows Azure Mobile Services from a Windows 8 app.
+This exercise shows how to authenticate users in Microsoft Azure Mobile Services from a Windows 8 app.
 In this exercise, you add authentication to the quickstart project using Microsoft Account.
 When successfully authenticated by a Microsoft Account your app will be able to consume your Mobile Service.

 <a name="Registering-your-app" />
 ### Task 1 - Registering your app ###